 I would like to thank the Board and the Executive team for their ongoing support, particularly during the Covid-19 crisis.

-I hope that as shareholders in the Company you will be able to find time to attend our AGM on Wednesday, 17 January 2018.
-It provides an excellent opportunity to meet the Board of Directors and challenge them on any matters you feel are important to the development of the Company.
+I hope that as shareholders in the Company you will be able to find time to attend our AGM on Wednesday, 20 January 2021 to meet the Board of Directors and challenge them on any matters you feel are important to the future development of the Group.